k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/08_SMTP_interface.md

 # SMTP Interface

-An SMTP interface defines the connections to the SMTP (Simple Mail Transfer Protocol) server used to send and receive emails.
+The SMTP interface type defines the connections to the SMTP (Simple Mail Transfer Protocol) server used to send and receive emails.

-To create a new SMTP interface:
+To create a new SMTP interface, do the following:

 1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces**, select **New Interface** and then select **SMTP** from the **Interface Type** dropdown menu to open the **New Interface** window.

-2. Populate the connection settings and **Save**.
+2. Populate the connection's settings and **Save**.

 ### Connection Settings